cristinadefoe/Saddle-this/README.md

 * Thanks to anyone's code that was used as inspiration.

 * Many thanks to Dennis Molloy without him I could not have finished this project, and Thomas Rizzo for helping me deploy the site to Heroku.
 Finally, I want to thank Sarah Cullen for teaching me how to code.
-I'm humbled and grateful to have had this opportunity to take the class under her direction.

 * This site was used to identify the different "Design Styles Personality" (https://www.homedit.com/guide-identifying-home-decor-style).